Crumbs350/Sansui-AU-717-Rebuild/README.md

       * 3 of 4 of mine broke
       * Fixed with copper band tying the grounds together and soldering with amp on its back panel to pull solder down onto broken tabs to *retain* a connection at the PCB pad.
 Also added copper ties between each pin pad on top.

+#### Controls and Panels
+* note the control position at time of removal, most have clear detents but this helps you understand where to start when puttingn the knob back on
+* put the knobs and switch covers on a piece of paper with each clearly marked to avoid confusion

+##### knob removal tricks
+1. 1.5 mm allen wrench to release knob
+   * takes about a full turn
+   * if knob does not remove it is safer to loosen more to make sure the set screw is not captured
+2. pull out on knob along shaft to remove the knob
+3. for stubborn knobs use either of the following to generate leverage under the knob while pulling:
+   * a plastic body panel removal tool (what I did)
+   * an old credit card with a notch cut in it (note not tested, may not be strong enough)
+   * a t-shirt wrapped under and around the knob then twisted to give a leash to pull (I think I read this in a guitar service manel once)

+##### volume potentiometer
+1. remove the inner partial cover plate (4 screws)
+2. use a 12 mm deep-well socket to remove the jam nut on the inner face plate panel
+3. use a small phillips screwdriver to loosen the stack see [directions](https://audiokarma.org/forums/index.php?threads/sansui-au-717-volume-control-pot-maitenence-help-please.43185/#post-594781)
+   * monitor the screw placement in the back nut to avoid complete separation
+   * put tape over the back nut to hold it in place

+##### source and copy selector shafts
+* use c retention clips

+##### switch covers
+* pull these straight off the metal switch blade